martin-hughes/azalea_libc/README.md

 ## Multiple output libraries

-Azalea libc actually builds three different libraries:
+Azalea libc actually builds four different libraries:
 - azalea_libc - This is the main C library, containing all supported functionality except for the stuff in azalea_linux_shim.
 You probably want to use this one for most projects.